Angola, Benguela - Beaches

 Baía Azul movie 2,4MB...it takes a long time to download too...

 Updated October 19th, 2008.
 The pictures from June 2002 are by Mila Araújo and those from September 2002 were taken by António Pina Ferreira from Babaera.
-Pictures from June 2004 by Pedro Cardoso, those from August 2004 and September 2008 were taken by Frederico Sá Pinto.
-Those from August 2005 were taken by José Cardoso.
+Pictures from June 2004 by Pedro Cardoso and those from August 2005 were by José Cardoso.
+Those from August 2004 and September 2008 were taken by Frederico Sá Pinto.

 Greetings for all.